 Description of the Project;

-The Site details, including location of the Site(s) where the Operation shall take place;
+The Site details, including the location of the Site(s) where the Operation shall take place;

 The Site boundaries within which the flight shall be conducted;